Speech-Language Pathology

 • Visit Health Professions Advising to begin assessing competitiveness.

-• Identify the programs that you want to apply to.
+• Identify the programs to which you want to apply.

 Junior Year